How to throw a safe house party

 Be a good neighbor

 Let your neighbors know in advance about the event and talk about any issues it could cause with parking.
 Share your number so they can contact you first with any concerns.
 Try to confine the meet-and-greet to indoors or the backyard.
-Let guests know where they should park, and make sure any garbage left in your or your neighbors' yards, or public spaces like hallways, is cleaned up right away.
+Let guests know where they should park, and quickly clean up any garbage left in your or your neighbors' yards, or public spaces like hallways.
 Monitor music and the crowd so you stay within the limits of noise level/control laws and ordinances.
+During winter months, consider checking the weather to see if you might need to clean snow from your driveway before your guests arrive.

 Protect your pets

 Strangers and loud noises in a usually quiet home may frighten pets.
 Help reduce their anxiety by crating your pup or putting your cat behind a closed door — especially while guests are arriving and leaving.
-Make sure guests know there are pets on the premises and any closed doors should remain closed.
+Let guests know there are pets on the premises and any closed doors should remain closed.
+Put away any leftover food, so your pet doesn’t get into anything that might be dangerous or will make them sick.

 Food safety tips